 Most labs can/will be opened.
 Undergraduate and graduate students working on sponsored research or course credit may return to established or new research projects.
 Student volunteer research activity in labs is not advised, since the density of researchers in spaces will need to be monitored to adhere to proper physical distancing guidelines.
 Conditions do not supersede additional requirements colleges and institutes may add to activities in their units.
 Allowable research activities continue to require the approval of deans, vice presidents, or institute directors or their designee(s).
 In resuming additional research activities, individuals must use appropriate PPE and continue strict adherence to safety/hygiene and physical distancing requirements.

 Find the latest information about parking and transportation, including parking on the Blacksburg campus, alternative transportation, and more.

 Beginning Aug.
 3, all university community members must display a permit or pay a daily fee to park on the Blacksburg campus.
 Learn more about all of your parking options.
-Student commuter parking permits go on sale Aug.
-7; all other student parking permits go on sale Aug.
+Student commuter parking permits went on sale Aug.
+7; all other student parking permits went on sale Aug.
 10. The 2019-20 permits will expire Aug.
 31.

 The Blacksburg Transit (BT) website also highlights the latest schedule updates.

 All Campus Connect trips have been canceled for the foreseeable future.
 Please email NCRShuttle@vt.edu with any questions.

 E-scooter service on the Virginia Tech campus has been suspended.